JC Travels: A Day Out in York, UK

 York is a traditional walled city and it still has a heap of walls which have stood since Roman and Medieval times.
 You can get a good walk out of these and we started on the section behind York Minster which gives awesome views of the church through all the gardens.
 The wall itself is quite thin in places but is easy enough to stroll along.
 It doesn’t cover the entire city so you do need to drop off then back on in places.
 We walked 2 sections and that took about an hour, though we did get ever so slightly hailed on and had to shelter under the wall!

 Within the walls, the town of York itself is famous for the little streets including the Shambles.
 One of those tiny cobblestone lanes with buildings hobbledy cobbledy throughout, really reminding me of the old buildings they used to have hundreds of years ago.
 A lot of these house lovely little local shops too – the chocolatier definitely being one of my favourites!
-I recommend having a stroll through the town, taking in the markets and doing a wee bit of shopping whilst you’re there.
+I recommend having a stroll through the town, taking in the markets and doing a wee bit of shopping whilst you’re there – or at least getting some inspiration and then finding places online to buy them, like Inocencia Menswear for men’s branded fashion, for example.
 It was also the inspiration for Diagon Alley in Harry Potter and you can totally see it when you are there!

 One of the things York is most famous for – all the tea rooms.
 One of my favourite things about England is the tea shop, there just isn’t anything more British to me!
 We did attempt to go to Betty’s which is definitely the most famous, and you could tell by the giant queue.
-So we gave up on that one and headed to a small tea room nearby
+So we gave up on that one and headed to a small tea room nearby.
+Many people tend to believe that the British exclusively drink tea, but that is not the case, as detailed over at Anglotopia.
+The UK has a massive coffee culture too and you can find some amazing specialty coffee shops if that is your preference!

 Now the museums in York were a real highlight and I wish I could have been to more!
 There is a York museum and a couple of history museums too.
 Sadly the Viking centre (which I have since found out my dad worked out as a student!) has been flooded so won’t be open again until next year.
 Out of all the museums, we decided to go to the National Railway museum as we know that I do love a good transport museum!